aplai168/mvp-pray/README.md

   * [ ] Incorporate [Material Design elements](https://material.angularjs.org/latest/) into your UI or create your own.

 Testing
-  * Create e2e test using Protractor
+  * Write tests for the `Auth` service.
+Follow the existing structure outlined for the `Links` service test, and consult [this guide](http://angularclass.github.io/angular-testing-quick-start-guide/) for further guidance

 ### Nightmare Mode
 Views
-  * [ ] create a detailed stats view for each of your links
+  * [ ] Create a detailed stats view for each of your links
-  * [ ] display a d3 graph that shows the link's stats
+  * [ ] Display a d3 graph that shows the link's stats

 More features
-  * [ ] Allow users to sign in with github using passport with JWTs.
+  * [ ] Allow users to sign in with GitHub using passport with JWTs.
   * [ ] Create a relationship between links and users with the mongoose schemas
   * [ ] Links view should only fetch links for the current signed in user, not all links

+Testing
+  * [ ] Write unit tests for any new features you write
+  * [ ] Create end to end tests using Protractor

 ## Reference material